NovieNov/mentoring/mentees/README.md

 Support system in ongoing development according to identified need

 **I'm applying for LFX and am interested in a project, but am stuck on next steps.
 What should I do?**
-[Looking through the projects] (link needed) will highlight suggested skills, so hopefully, something in this resource will match your skillset.
+[Looking through the projects] (https://mentorship.lfx.linuxfoundation.org/#projects_all) will highlight suggested skills, so hopefully, something in this resource will match your skillset.

 Each project has a link to a corresponding GitHub issue, so if you see something interesting, use this to reach out to the relevant project Maintainers.
 This will help you both get a sense of your suitability and what is needed to progress.